Kyle Higashioka Player Props: Yankees vs. Royals

-On Friday, Kyle Higashioka (.600 slugging percentage in past 10 games, including two home runs) and the New York Yankees play the Kansas City Royals, whose starting pitcher will be Alec Marsh.
-First pitch is at 7:05 PM ET.
+On Saturday, Kyle Higashioka (.556 slugging percentage in past 10 games, including two home runs) and the New York Yankees face the Kansas City Royals, whose starting pitcher will be Brady Singer.
+First pitch is at 1:05 PM ET.

-In his most recent game, he strung together two hits (going 2-for-4 with an RBI) against the Angels.

 Kyle Higashioka Game Info & Props vs. the Royals